TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       :meth:`set_payload` instead.

       This is a legacy method.
-On the :class:`~email.emailmessage.EmailMessage` class its functionality is
+On the :class:`~email.emailmessage.EmailMessage` kundi its functionality is
       replaced by :meth:`~email.message.EmailMessage.set_content` and the
       related ``make`` and ``add`` methods.